What is it?

 - Control on cross-contamination: contamination between and across individuals within the study is limited because everyone in the same cluster receives the same intervention or control.

-- Measures effect of a medicine at population level: a cluster RCT may provide evidence on relative effectiveness by measuring the overall effect of a medicine at the population level, encompassing both the direct effect of a medicine on an individual and also the indirect effect due to changes in epidemiological factors such as herd immunity.
+- Measures effect of a medicine at population level: a cluster RCT may provide evidence on relative effectiveness by measuring the overall effect of a medicine at the population level, encompassing both the direct effect of a medicine on an individual and also indirect effects due to clinician training and health promotion activities or changes in epidemiological factors such as herd immunity.

 - Reduced costs: may be less expensive than traditional RCTs because of efficiencies when recruiting a whole group.